jadecobra/python_tdd_exercises/source/classes.rst

 How to define a Class with Methods
 ----------------------------------

-We can define classes with:doc:`methods <functions>`which are function definitions within the class
+We can define classes with :doc:`methods <functions>` which are function definitions within the class

 RED: make it fail
 ^^^^^^^^^^^^^^^^^